Alamofire + AlamofireObjectMapper

 .

-in the app root folder to make CocoaPods create a podfile
+to create a podfile

-add Alamofire
+, add Alamofire

 and AlamofireObjectMapper